passenger about inca trail

 The most important Inca road was the Camino Real (Royal Road), as it is known in Spanish, with a length of 5,200 kilometres (3,200 mi).
 It began in Quito, Ecuador, passed through Cusco, and ended in what is now Tucumán, Argentina.

-Climbing by the Camino Inca
+Climbing by the Inca Trail

 The true extent of the road network is not completely known, since the Spaniards, post conquest, either dug up the road completely in some areas, or allowed it to deteriorate and fall into ruin under iron-clad horses’ hooves, or the metal wheels of ox-carts.